ajna-finance/ajna-grants/test/invariants/INVARIANTS.md

     - **VE1**: A proposal can only be voted on once.
     - **VE2**: A proposal can only be voted on if the block number is less than or equal to the proposals end block and the `MAX_EFM_PROPOSAL_LENGTH` of 216_000 blocks.
     - **VE3**: Votes cast must always be positive.
+    - **VE4**: A voter should never be able to cast more votes than the Ajna token supply.